-The restricted assets represent the cash balance and investment balance, totaling \$87,060.29 for the Rutland Center revenue bonds.
+The restricted investment balance, totaling \$87,513.90 is for the Rutland Center revenue bonds.
 These assets are pledged to redeem revenue bonds upon maturity.

 NOTE 6: CAPITAL ASSETS

 The following is a summary of changes in the capital assets for governmental activities during the fiscal year: